 Lost, Stolen, Mutilated, or Destroyed Licenses

 You may apply for a duplicate license by submitting FCC Forms 159 (Fee Processing Form) and 605 according to the instructions printed on the 605 application.
 A fee is required.
 Current information on the fee amount and filing location can be found in the most recent edition of the Wireless Telecommunications Bureau Fee Filing Guide, FCC Form 1070Y, or by calling the FCC's Consumer Center toll free at 1-888-CALL-FCC (225-5322).
-The WTB Fee Filing Guide and FCC Form 1070Y are also available from the fax-on-demand system by dialing (202) 418-0177 from the handset of a fax machine.
 In the alternative, a licensee can print a new license document by following the procedures for providing access to official electronic authorizations see DA 14-1846.

 If you change your name, you must apply for a replacement license in your new legal name.
 Be sure to indicate the reason for your application and give both your former and new legal names.